Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 ```

 ### MultiListenerRebuilder
-Widget that rebuild part of the ui when one of Listenable changes.
-The builder function in this widget has no values,
-and you need to get the values directly in function's body.
+A widget that rebuilds part of the UI when one of the `Listenable` objects changes.
+The builder function in this widget does not take any values as parameters; you need to get the values directly within the function's body.

 ```dart
 void somewhereInTheBuildFunction() {